doctorfree/MusicPlayerPlus/README.md

 In addition, it is recommended to setup custom profiles in some of the terminal emulators to enhance the spectrum visualization.

+Minimal post installation configuration required is the configuration of your music directory in `/etc/mpd.conf` and execution of the command `mpcinit`.

 ### MPD Server Configuration
 Edit `/etc/mpd.conf`, uncomment the `music_directory` entry and set the value to the location of your music library.
 For example,